Around 46% of car users with a Child or Baby on board sign don’t remove them when their child isn’t in the vehicle.

 Removing the sign when your child or baby isn’t in the car with you, could save paramedics’ time, and in so doing, could ultimately save a life.
 Its that important.

-Our rigid vinyl signs are covered in a photoluminescent material which makes them glow-in-the-dark so they are still clearly visible at low light levels, including night time, foggy or Wintry conditions or in tunnels and when used on tinted windscreens.
+Our signs are made with photoluminescent material which makes them glow-in-the-dark so they are still clearly visible at low light levels, including night time, foggy or Wintry conditions or in tunnels and when used on tinted windscreens.
 This means the important message that you have a baby or child on board is always clear to other drivers, no matter what the time of day or type of weather.

 What exactly is Photoluminescence and how does it make the sign ‘glow-in-the-dark’?